A Little Free Library is a collection of books where anyone may stop by and "Take a Book" and "Return a Book."

 You can find other Little Free Libraries in our area and all over the world by visiting www.littlefreelibrary.org.

 Iron Horse Park is part of the Centerville-Washington Park District and is located at 6161 Millshire Drive.
 The park has its own replica of Old Ironsides in honor of the Dayton-Cincinnati Railroad that ran north and south through Washington Township.
 The south end of the track bed is preserved at Big Bend Park and the north end of the track bed is preserved at Iron Horse Park.
-Check out these photos of local kids enjoying the Little Free Library!
+Enjoy these photos of local kids relishing the Little Free Library!

 These Little Free Libraries have been supported through generous donations of time, talent and resources from these entities: